 Standard Measure Emergency Housing Assistance : Agency staff will initiate an intake within three business days of the onset of the emergency housing need.
 Staff must document an assessment of the client's housing status and housing service needs.
 Percentage of client charts with documentation of an intake within three business days of emergency need.
 Percentage of client charts with an emergency housing needs assessment.
-Reason(s) for emergency assistance may include but are not limited to: Client is unable to pay rent due to a recent job loss Client is on an unpaid medical leave of absence or has exhausted all leave balances Client is unable to work due to recent hospitalization Client had to purchase unexpected costly HIV medications or pay for unexpected HIV-related medical expenses out-of-pocket The housing assessment must document the following: The actual costs to avoid eviction Other resources are not reasonably available to address the unmet housing need Client will maintain or achieve stable housing as a result of housing assistance Staff will contact the client at the end of the month to determine the resolution to the housing emergency.
-If the emergency remains unresolved and the client needs additional assistance, staff may assess the client for short- Percentage of client charts with documentation of follow-up conducted after one month to determine if the client has stable housing.
-(Pilot Measure) Output Description:
+The reason(s) for emergency assistance may include but are not limited to: The client is unable to pay rent due to a recent job loss The client is on an unpaid medical leave of absence or has exhausted all leave balances The client is unable to work due to recent hospitalization The client had to purchase unexpected costly HIV medications or pay for unexpected HIV-related medical expenses out-of-pocket Percentage of client charts with documentation of follow- up conducted after one month to determine if the client has stable housing.
+The housing assessment must document the following: The actual costs to avoid eviction Other resources are not reasonably available to address the unmet housing need The client will maintain or achieve stable housing as a result of housing assistance Staff will contact the client at the end of the month to determine the resolution to the housing emergency.
+If the emergency remains unresolved and the client needs additional assistance, staff may assess the client for short-term housing assistance.
+Housing Plan for Transitional and Short-Term Housing: Agencies must develop a housing plan for clients receiving assistance for transitional or short-term housing that includes: 4.
+Percentage of client charts with a housing plan.5.
+Percentage of client charts with housing plans updated at least monthly.
+Housing status Reason for housing service need Other resources screened for housing assistance Plans must detail the ongoing housing stability goal, focusing on access to medical treatment and supportive services.
+The plan must include: Sustainable short-term and long-term goals for alleviating risks of a lack of housing, establishing affordable permanent housing stability, and improving access to health care and supportive services Identification of barriers to sustainable housing Steps to address housing needs Referral(s) to available housing support services Budget and money management skills building, if indicated Staff must review the housing plan at least monthly and update the plan with progress toward housing goals.
+Housing Referral Services: Housing-related referrals provided by housing assistance or referral providers must include a housing assessment, housing search, placement, and advocacy services to seek housing.
+This may include applications to other funding sources or housing-related visits to court systems.
+6. Percentage of client charts documenting all housing referral services provided.7.
+Percentage of clients with documentation of the outcome of referral services.